Halloween Projection

 Madame Leotta’s finished glass séance table complete w/fog and audio

-In my living room, above the couch, is a large nautical painting that I covered in white paper for a clean, bright projection surface.
+In my living room, above the couch, is a large painting that I covered in white paper for a clean, bright projection surface.
 After tracing the frame in After Effects, I can then stack and composite video and graphics either behind or in front of the frame.

 Paper covered frame traced for mapping